Adaptation of a population to a changing environment under the light of quasi-stationarity: Escape from the transitory domain

-Again, the proofs of Proposition \ref{cEinfA}, \ref{cEXinfA} and \ref{cE0A} are nearly identical to the ones of Propositions respectively 4.2.1, 4.2.2 and 4.2.3 of \cite{AV_QSD}, and are thus left to the reader.
-In Appendix \Alph{APET}, we will prove first how to deduce Theorem \ref{eT.A} and it generalizes naturally what the similar proof of $(A2)$ in \cite{AV_QSD}.
-Then, we will prove Proposition \ref{cEx}.
-The core idea is that jumps are not allowed here to increase the mal-adaptation.
-Thus, the worst-case scenario for the exit time of $\T_+$ is that the process gets simply drifted by the environmental change at speed $v$ until $X$ gets negative.
+We prove first how to deduce Theorem \ref{O_eT_A}, which naturally generalizes the similar argument in \cite{AV_QSD}.
+Then, we will prove Proposition \ref{O_cEx}, that shall provide the main intuition for the proofs of the other propositions.
+The core idea is that jumps are not allowed here to increase the maladaptation of the process.
+Thus, the worst-case scenario for the exit time of $\cT_+$ is that the process gets simply drifted by the environmental change at speed $v$ until $X$ gets negative.